GSA/Section508.gov/_pages/manage/2025-07-24-manage-exceptions-process.md

 - law-policy
 - template
 format: html
-created: 2025-07-23
+created: 2025-07-24
 updated: #Add/update date stamp for each review/update
 exclude-changelog:
 ---
-Federal agencies are required to ensure that their information and communication technology (ICT) is accessible to individuals with disabilities, as mandated by [Section 508 of the Rehabilitation Act (29 U.S.C. § 794d)](https://www.section508.gov/manage/laws-and-policies/section-508-law/).
+Federal agencies are required to ensure that their information and communication technology (ICT) is accessible to individuals with disabilities, as mandated by <a href="https://www.section508.gov/manage/laws-and-policies/section-508-law/" target="_blank" class="usa-link--external">Section 508 of the Rehabilitation Act (29 U.S.C. § 794d)</a>.
 This applies to all ICT that an agency procures, develops, uses, or maintains.
-However, the [Section 508 Standards](https://www.access-board.gov/ict/) allow certain ICT to be exempt from these requirements under specific conditions.
+However, the <a href="https://www.access-board.gov/ict/" target="_blank" class="usa-link--external">Section 508 Standards</a> allow certain ICT to be exempt from these requirements under specific conditions.

 The Section 508 Standards identify six General Exceptions that federal agencies may use to determine whether specific ICT, or components thereof, are exempt from full conformance with the standards; they are: